trilamsr/scalable-ai-chat-with-temporal/README.md

 The backend uses Express and Socket.io to manage WebSocket connections.
 It handles:
 - User connections and disconnections
 - Message broadcasting to all connected clients
+- AI-powered responses with real-time streaming
 - User presence tracking
 - Typing indicators
+- Persistent message history with Redis

 ### Frontend (React Application)